Weekly Recap: 14 Press Releases You Might Have Missed

-A roundup of the most newsworthy press releases from PR Newswire this week, including unique creations from Burger King, CareerBuilder and Monster's combination and Kohler Energy's rebrand.
+A roundup of the most newsworthy press releases from PR Newswire this week, including 2025's best colleges, Taco Bell's new hot sauce and SeaWorld Orlando's new walrus calf resident.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.